VMware

 • The vmrun utility and snapshots of the same name.
 When snapshots have the same name, use the path-to-VMX option of vmrun to distinguish them.

 • Issue with background resume feature fixed.
-If the background resume feature is enabled for a virtual machine, Vix no longer reports too early that the resume operation is complete.
+If the background resume feature is enabled for a virtual machine, VIX no longer reports too early that the resume operation is complete.

-Issues Resolved Since VIX 1.1
+Issues Resolved in VIX 1.1.x Releases

 • Anonymous guest authentication options have been disabled.
 This change may cause certain client programs to fail, or request credentials, if they depend on anonymous authentication options.
 The removed options are: